damianhakert/damianhakert.github.io/source/handbook/index.html.md

    `ruby 2.2.1p85 (2015-02-26 revision 49769)`.
 1. Execute: `gem install bundler` to install [Bundler](http://bundler.io/).

-### Clone the source of the website and install its dependencies
+### 5. Clone the source of the website and install its dependencies

 1. In a terminal execute: `git clone https://gitlab.com/gitlab-com/www-gitlab-com.git` to clone the website.
 1. Execute: `cd www-gitlab-com` to change to the `www-gitlab-com` directory.
 1. Execute: `bundle install` to install all gem dependencies.

-### Prevent newlines from causing all following lines in a file to be tagged as changed
+### 6. Prevent newlines from causing all following lines in a file to be tagged as changed

 This is especially a problem for anyone running a Mac OSX operating system.
-The command to 'tame' git is `git config --global core.autocrlf input`
+The command to 'tame' git is `git config --global core.autocrlf input` - execute it.

-### Read the instructions
+### 7. Read the instructions

 Instructions on how to update the website are in the [readme of www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/README.md).

+### Local Checks of Your Changes
-### Preview website changes locally
+### 1. Preview website changes locally

 1. In a terminal, execute: `bundle exec middleman`.
 1. Visit http://localhost:4567 in your browser.
 1. To edit the site locally you'll need to install a text editor.
 We recommend [Sublime Text 2](http://www.sublimetext.com/2) or [Atom](https://atom.io/).

-### Test if all URL links in a page are valid
+### 2. Test if all URL links in a page are valid

 Until this is automated in CI, a quick way to see if there are any invalid links inside a page is the following.